TrellixVulnTeam/swahilipython_SCMU/Doc/library/sysconfig.rst

 .. function:: get_path(name, [scheme, [vars, [expand]]])

-   Return an installation path corresponding to the path *name*, from the install scheme named *scheme*.
+   Return an installation path corresponding to the path *name*, kutoka the install scheme named *scheme*.

-   *name* has to be a value from the list returned by :func:`get_path_names`.
+   *name* has to be a value kutoka the list returned by :func:`get_path_names`.

    :mod:`sysconfig` stores installation paths corresponding to each path name, for each platform, with variables to be expanded.
 For instance the *stdlib*